Grim & Evil: Production

-The Big Pick viewer poll
+Conception and viewer poll

 The series' existence is largely the result of a viewer poll.
 An Internet and call-in event called the Big Pick was held from June 16 to August 25, 2000.
 The three final choices were The Grim Adventures of Billy & Mandy, Whatever Happened to...
 Robot Jones?, Longhair and Doubledome.
 Out of the three, Grim & Evil won the poll with 57% of the vote and became its own series.
 Whatever Happened to...
 Robot Jones? would later be made into a full series; Longhair and Doubledome would reappear with another pilot episode in another Big Pick-style show in 2002, only to fall short once again.
-Though initially announced by Betty Cohen in February 2001 for an October premiere, the first season appeared on Cartoon Network to kick off the "Cartoon Cartoon Fridays Big Pick Weekend" on August 24, 2001.
-A second season consisting of 13 episodes was announced in March 2002.

-Conception

 Maxwell Atoms created a student film titled "Billy and Mandy in 'Trepanation of the Skull and You'" in 1995.
 Atoms reused ideas from his student film to create the animated short "Meet the Reaper" for Cartoon Network.
 Along with Billy & Mandy, Atoms produced another short, Evil Con Carne, that would later be combined with the former as one show, under the title Grim & Evil.
 The decision came as Cartoon Network wanted the show to have a "middle cartoon" to air in between the Billy & Mandy segments (similar to the Dial M for Monkey and The Justice Friends shorts in Dexter's Laboratory, and the I Am Weasel segments on Cow and Chicken).
 Sometimes the format was reversed, with a single Grim segment in between two Evil shorts.
 Both sides of the show were influenced by cartoons Atoms watched in the 1980s; Grim took inspiration from classic comedies from Hanna-Barbera and Warner Bros., while Evil was a spoof of the era's action cartoons such as G.I.
 Joe and Transformers.